 Another option is the taxi, which has a flat fare of €30.

 By bus is a cheaper option but the ride might take about an hour.
-It will leave you at Chania Bus Station, in the city center.
+It will arrive at Chania’s public bus station, in the city center.

 The bus service operates from 06.00 to 22.45.